shyam/shyam.github.io/README.md

-# shyam.xyz
+# shyamsundar.org
-the static site of shyam.xyz
+the static site of shyamsundar.org